mateolarreaferro/AugTwins/README.md

 Running `app.py` requires the packages in `requirements.txt`.
 The tests stub out heavy dependencies so they can run without network access.

+## Transcripts and utterances

+Each agent can mimic a specific speaking style.
+The `transcripts/` directory contains short example snippets used by `core.utterance_utils` to guide the LLM.
+`Agent.generate_response` now calls this helper with a slightly higher temperature (0.5) so replies sound more natural and less robotic.

 ## Mem0 integration

 The app can optionally sync memories to [Mem0](https://mem0.ai).
 To enable this